prashantRmishra/System-design/facebook-news-feed/Readme.md

 }

 ```
-## General flow Optional

 ## High level design

+---
-- **User Should be able to post** and access it via postId
+- **User Should be able to post** and access it via `postId`
   -   We are going to build a basic flow and add more complexities later on
   -   Since we know we will have to scale later we will put horizontally scaled service behind the **API gateway/load-balancer**
   -   Leaving caching for the deep dive part
   -   We can handle more traffic by scaling horizontal i.e by  addition post-service
-  -   User hit API gateway, which sends request to one of the instances of post-service which creates an insert event in db.
+  -   User hit API gateway, which sends request to one of the instances of post-service which creates an insert event in `Post` table in db (with `postId` being primary key).

 ![post](image.png)

   -   For **database** we can use key-value store like **Amazon's DynamoDb** for the sake of its simplicity and scalability and we can provision nearly limitless storage provided we spread our load evenly on our partitions

-  -
+---
 -   **User should be able to follow** other Users
     - Following a friend/page on facebook is like many to many relationship, we can use another table for this called Follow with `userFollowing:userFollowed` as the primary key.
     - We can create partition on user following to quickly see user's they follow economically, we can also create a secondary index on `userFollowed` to get all the users that follow them.

 ![follow](image-1.png)

+---

 -   **User should be able to view a feed of posts** from people they follow